CraveFood/front-end-challenge/README.md

 # Front end challenge

 Mrs. Peppers produces delicious mangos in his farm and all of his clients love him.
-One day Mrs. Elephant called him at night and desesperated asked him to send the maximum number of mangos he could, because he was going to have a big party next day!
+One day Mrs. Elephant called him at night and desperately asked him to send the maximum number of mangos he could, because he was going to have a big party next day!

 Mrs. Peppers wants us to help him, so we need to design a way in which he can package almost everything in his truck.
 So imagine that his truck is **300x192cm** and his boxes are **54x42cm**, so the maximum he can put on his truck are 25 boxes.